Grain Free Coconut Cupcakes, Keto Friendly

 - Top with coconut.

-- Refrigerate for an hour to meld the flavors if you are not going to refrigerate cupcakes.
-The taste of the frosting gets better once it's refrigerated as all the flavors come together.
+- Refrigerate for an hour to meld the flavors if you have the time.

 Please follow me on instagram.
 If you make this recipe, please tag me #spinachtiger.